 The findings contribute to the increasing body of research on gut microbiome changes and their relation to chronic health conditions, including obesity, metabolic disorders, or even infections, and how medications prescribed for such conditions might actually exacerbate disease through dysbiosis.

-If you work with patients taking any of these researched medications, consider utilizing a Gutbio™ microbiome test by Onegevity to understand the impact of medications on their ratio and counts of bacteria.
-The Gutbio test results provide a full download of every microorganism found in an individual’s sample and compare levels to other adults.
+If you work with patients taking any of these researched medications, consider utilizing Thorne's Gut Health Test to understand the impact of medications on their ratio and counts of bacteria.

 - Vich Vila A, et al. Abstract OP334.
 Presented at: UEG Week.
 October 19-23, 2019; Barcelona.